intfoundation/intchain-docs/docs/json-rpc/2-int.md

 #### Parameters

 See [int_call](#int_call) parameters, expect that all properties are optional.
-If no gas limit is specified geth uses the block gas limit from the pending block as an upper bound.
+If no gas limit is specified `intchain` uses the block gas limit from the pending block as an upper bound.
 As a result the returned estimate might not be enough to executed the call/transaction when the amount of gas is higher than the pending block gas limit.

 #### Returns